 - Band to secure the cover to the jar like a rubber band or canning jarring

-- Fine mesh plastic strainer for removing the kefir grains from the finished kefir
+Fine mesh strainer for removing the kefir grains from the finished kefir

-- Transfer the active kefir grains into up to 4 cups of fresh milk.
+- Transfer the active milk kefir grains into up to 4 cups of fresh milk.

 - Cover with a coffee filter or butter muslin secured by a rubber band or jarring.

-- Place the kefir grains in a new batch of milk.
+- Place the milk kefir grains in a new batch of milk.